tboudreaux/pyBJD/README.md

 # pyBJD
+## Note that pyBJD is no longer activly supported, as astroSynth now has built in BJD conversion supported
 convert JD to BJD in a relatively convoluted manner using a very helpful website from Ohio State

 # Installation